This information applies to England and Wales.

 Ask to have your assessment or appeal on a different day.
 Your assessment or appeal should be at a time that suits you and your advocate.

-If your local authority refuses, write an email to explain why you need an assessment with an advocate.
+If your local council refuses, email to explain why you need an assessment with an advocate.

 For example: